 B.S., Roanoke College

-Middle School Girls’ Basketball Assistant Coach
+Middle School Girls’ Basketball Head Coach

 Although she is a quiet, soft-spoken person around her peers, Peachie Robinson has no problem interacting with middle school girls, imparting wisdom and enforcing discipline as the R-MA Middle School Student Life Supervisor, the Academy’s equivalent of a dorm counselor.

 After graduating with a B.S. in athletic training from Roanoke College in 2006, Ms. Robinson immediately landed a job at Highland School in Warrenton, VA, where she established the school’s first athletic training program and taught physical education classes for fourth, fifth, and ninth grades, as well as a class that provided an introduction to athletic training.
 In 2011, she moved to Wakefield School in The Plains, VA, as the assistant athletic director.
 At Wakefield, she was responsible for many of the logistics and communication aspects of the athletic program.
 She was also the Director of the Life and Breath Tip-Off Showcase, the largest two-day showcase in Virginia, hosting teams from Maryland, North Carolina, South Carolina, Rhode Island, Connecticut, and Australia.

 A native of nearby Culpeper, VA, Ms. Robinson joined the R-MA family in the summer of 2015 as the middle school girls’ dorm counselor.
 In doing so, she had to stretch herself in a different way.
 Instead of teaching and handling logistics, she had to recall her college days as a residence assistant (RA) and use it to connect with young girls, some of whom were far from home.